RealyUniqueName/DateTime/update_timezones.md

-How to update timezone database
+How to download and build timezone database manually
 ================================
-To update TZ DB you need a x86 linux machine.
+To download and build TZ DB manually you need a x86 linux machine.
 I use Ubuntu 14.04 x86.

 * `haxelib git datetime https://github.com/RealyUniqueName/DateTime.git`
 * `cd <datetime_lib_path>`